Bengaltiger23100/ceb/README.md

 node app
 ```

+or use the [forever](https://www.npmjs.com/package/forever) module to run the bot continously.

 ## Commands
 ```
 ;play  or  ;play <Youtube URL> - Adds songs to the front of the queue and plays it immediately.